-Any student who attends a school in the Long Beach Unified School District may participate in the breakfast and lunch programs at his/her school.
-Students who do not qualify to receive free or reduced-price meals may purchase meals.
+The District participates in the National School Lunch Program and School Breakfast Program.
+Any student may participate in these programs at his/her school.
+Students who do not qualify for free and reduced-price meals may purchase meals.

-Children who qualify for reduced-price meals will receive meals at no charge to the parents.
+will receive meals at no charge to the household.

 NEW!
 Online Meal Application

-Starting January 9, households may apply for free and reduced-priced meals online at:
+Starting July 1, households may apply for free or reduced-priced meals online at:

-This application can be used on your smart phone and is available in English and Spanish.
+You may also apply on your smart phone and the application is available in English, Spanish, and Khmer (Cambodian).

-- Student’s PIN (personal identification number) for use at breakfast and lunch.
+- Student’s PIN (personal identification number) that will be used for the cafeteria's computerized point-of-sale (POS) system for breakfast and lunch meals.